K1llByte/kazan/docs/code_standard.md

 __________________________________________________
 ## Error handling

-- Always use exceptions (To be consistent and avoid ignoring exceptions)
+- Always use exceptions (To be consistent and avoid ignoring exceptions).
+- However exceptions are not to be spammed everywhere, their usage must be kept to a minimal.
+- Use simple bool or std::optional as return values when possible and where it makes sense.